Jagouris/flexagon/documentation.md

 >
 > __binderID:__ string, number or Object (optional)

-Clones the specified binder and returns the object instance of the cloned binder.
+Clones the specified binder, all of its pages, and returns the object instance of the cloned binder.

 If __binderID__ isn't specified, then the function will be carried out on the parent binder (if there is one).
 </details>